 How to Determine Your Bra Size

-- Measure the length around your torso.
-It is also called the band.
+- Measure the length around your torso with a tape measure.
+This measurement is called the band.

-- Next is you have to measure the length across your breasts, which is commonly known as the bust.
-You can measure the band and the bust using a tape measure.
+- Next, measure the length across your the fullest part of your breasts, which is commonly known as the bust.

 Are There Conditions Associated With Breast Size?

-Is It Normal for My Breasts to Have Different Sizes and Weights?
+Is It Normal for Breasts to Have Different Sizes and Weights?

 How Do You Know When Your Breasts Are Fully Grown?

 Typically, breasts reach full development between the ages of 17 and 18.
 The areolas and nipples should darken, and the breasts should become more rounded when fully mature.